comychitz/knowledge/networking/networksecurity.md

   * used for authentication, personalization, and tracking
   * cookies saved on your client device can only be read by the website. anyone can write a secure cookie though. secure cookies are set over HTTPS
   * there are temporary cookies, persistent cookies, and third-party cookies
   * Storing states in browser cookies is good, but potentially brings up the risk of users being able to edit the cookie in some way to benefit them.
 To fix this there is a MAC tied to every cookie computer with the server’s secret key.
   * better cookie authenticator makes the cookie have: capability, expiration, Hash(server secret, capability, expiration).
 * Kerberos
-  * many to many authentication protocol design.
+  * many to many authentication protocol design
   * requirements of many to many authentication
     * security - must be secure against attacks by passive eavesdroppers and actively malicious attackers (including rogue users)
     * reliability - must be always available.